m-nathani/markme/frontend/README.md

 │   ├── service         # contains all the backend service logic │   │   ├── api         # contains structure to hit api calls
 │   └── store           # wraps store configuration for redux
+│   └── test            # test cases for source
 └── webpack             # contains all webpack configurations
 ```